sanjaybhargavm/CMPE297_Assignment3/README.md

 demo:

-c) Write a full web app for prompt library with prompt search (use pinecone langchain library) - people can contribute the prompts nad search for prompts
+c) Write a full web app for prompt library with prompt search (use pinecone langchain library) - people can contribute the prompts nad search for prompts install flask and pinecone, place the api keys in env file rand run the app(prompt_library has the required code)